-Operational cost saving while improving effluent quality - Optimising propeller and aerator configuration
+Saving on operational costs while improving effluent quality by optimising propeller and aerator configuration

-Our client Waterschap De Dommel was retrofitting the aeration system of their large WWTP in Eindhoven (NL).
-Further, that plat was facing increased oxygen levels near the inlet of the anoxic zone, leading to higher effluent nitrate.
-Instead of a risky and costly trial and error approach, the utility has chosen a structural CFD modelling approach to find the best solution for their challenges.
+Waterschap De Dommel wanted to retrofit the aeration system of their large WWTP in Eindhoven (NL).
+What's more, they discovered increased oxygen levels near the inlet of the anoxic zone, which lead to higher effluent nitrate.
+Instead of a risky and costly trial-and-error process, the utility selected CFD modelling to find the best solution for their challenges.
 This enabled Waterschap De Dommel to make confident decisions in terms of optimizing their plant.

 Questions the utility had:

-- What would be the optimal placement of the new aeration system to maximise effluent quality?
+- What's the optimal placement of the new aeration system to maximise effluent quality?

-We simulated 1 of the 3 identical bioreactors of the 750,000 p.e.
+We simulated one of the three identical bioreactors of the 750,000 p.e.
 WWTP in 3D.
-We applied our proprietary multiphase WWTP CFD model with integrated biokinetics, we could accurately visualise oxygen and nutrient concentrations, besides flow patterns.
-During the project, we tested nine different scenarios to optimise plant performance both in terms of performance and cost (operational or design changes and hybrid combinations).
+By applying our proprietary multiphase WWTP CFD model with integrated biokinetics, we could accurately visualise oxygen and nutrient concentrations, besides flow patterns.
+During the project, we tested nine different scenarios to optimise plant operations in terms of performance and cost.
+We tested operational, design changes and hybrid combinations.

-- Three mixers could be switched off at certain flow rates, leading to less effluent nitrate and saving energy, while velocities were still high enough to prevent settling.
+- Three mixers could be switched off at certain flow rates, leading to less effluent nitrate and reduced energy consumption, while velocities were still high enough to prevent settling.

-- The CFD model was proven to be very accurate (read full blog articles)
+- The CFD model was proven to be very accurate.